StatisticsNZ/simplevis/README.md

 ### Purpose

-Wrapper functions to make ggplot2 and `leaflet` visualisation easier.
+simplevis is a package of wrapper functions to make ggplot2 and leaflet visualisation easier.

-The aim is to make 95% of visualisations easier, while building understanding of `ggplot2` so that users can return to `ggplot2` when needed.
+The aim is to make 95% of visualisations easier, while building understanding of ggplot2 so that users can return to ggplot2 when needed.

-The package makes things easier for users by:
+simplevis makes things easier by:

-* minimises visualisation types available
+* minimising visualisation types available to just the common ones
-* minimises aesthetics available to colour(/fill) and facetting
+* minimising aesthetics available to x, y, colour (and/or fill) and facetting
-* creates a new simple method for colouring
+* using a simpler more unified method of colouring
-* uses the power of consistent prefixes and the Rstudio auto-complete
+* using consistent prefixes and the Rstudio auto-complete function
-* using `ggplot2` based terminology for leaflet visualisation
+* using ggplot2 based terminology for leaflet visualisation.

 The package also supports making mobile-friendly visualisation for mobile devices.